dryven/cookie-byte/DOCUMENTATION.md

 ```

 This tag either takes a string or a string variable and checks if the given cookie categories have been consented to.
-You can either put a single term like ``"essential"`` or a comma-seperated list of terms like ``"essential,thirdparty"``
+You can either put a single category like ``"essential"`` or a comma-seperated list of categories like
-in it.
-It's a pretty useful feature to check if the cookie category has been set on a previous visit to the page, but
-for Analytics and the like it's better to add these as code snippets which will be loaded right on the click on the
-"Accept" button.
-You can use it like so:
+``"essential,thirdparty"`` in it.
+You can use it like this:

 ```php
 {{ if { cookie_consent has="marketing-cookies" } }}
     {{# code that should be executed #}}
 {{ /if }}
 ```

+It's a pretty useful feature to check if the cookie category has been set on a previous visit to the page.
+Be aware
+that this will **not work** if you enabled static caching and will break things like analytics as these require to be
+loaded as soon as the cookie categories are accepted.
+Do this by adding a code snippet in the control panel.

 ## Advanced configuration